ramaharo/ramaharo.github.io/_pages/cv.md

 * From December 2014 to August 2020: Part-time Teaching and Research Assistant
   * University of Antananarivo
   * I provided tutoring in Numerical Calculus for second-year Mathematics students.
   * Between 2014 and 2018, I served as a Research Scholar at the Center for Economic Studies of the University of Antananarivo.
-My research involved converting LaTeX equations into Dynare code, as well as developing and calibrating DSGE (Dynamic Stochastic General Equilibrium) models tailored to Madagascar's economy.
+My research involved developing programs to convert LaTeX equations into Dynare code, as well as designing and calibrating DSGE (Dynamic Stochastic General Equilibrium) models tailored to Madagascar's economy.
   * Apart from my teaching responsibilities, I also worked part-time at the Department of National Exams of the University of Antananarivo.
 From 2015 to 2018, I regularly served as the Chief Center for the Baccalaureate Exam, and in 2019, I took on the role of Supervisor.